Peru hits new COVID case record as Brazilian variant spreads

 However, during the second wave currently engulfing it, the country has been impacted by a new and highly contagious COVID variant known as P1 that was first discovered in neighbouring Brazil.

-As a result, Peru, Brazil, Uruguay and Paraguay are once more seeing infections peak, according to data gathered by Reuters here.
+As a result, Peru, Brazil, Uruguay and Paraguay are once more seeing infections peak, according to data gathered by Reuters.

 A total of 40% of confirmed coronavirus cases in the capital Lima are the Brazilian variant that entered the Amazon region in the north-east of the country at the beginning of the year, the government said on Wednesday.